 Zicatela, Puerto Escondido

-This is the first Zicatela hotel we ever stayed in when visiting 4 years ago.
+This is the first Zicatela hotel I ever stayed in when visiting 4 years ago.
 And honestly, it’s great.
 Simple and basic, but a great price with an ocean view from your private balcony (the name does mean Good View, after all).

 The one thing to keep in mind is that you have to climb a lot of stairs to get up to the room.
 But this is how you have such a great view!